By Dario McCarty

 WOODLAND, CA — Two homeless defendants requested here in Yolo County Superior Court to be released from supervised own recognizance release in order that they may move out of state—their requests were granted, but with a laundry list of additional stipulations that they must follow.

-The first of the two was Ricky Travon Jones, who stood accused of two felony charges, assault with a firearm and discharging a firearm.
+The first of the accused was charged with two felonies, assault with a firearm and discharging a firearm.
 He was scheduled in court for a pre-hearing conference.

-After brief proceedings in which Jones’ defense attorney asked for Jones’ preliminary hearing to be postponed due to scheduling conflicts, the defense attorney petitioned Judge David W. Reed to allow Jones to be let off of supervised own recognizance release in order that he may move to a different state.
+After brief proceedings in which the accused’s defense attorney asked for the accused’s preliminary hearing to be postponed due to scheduling conflicts, the defense attorney petitioned Judge David W. Reed to allow the accused to be let off of supervised own recognizance release in order that he may move to a different state.

 “He’s been looking for housing, and the housing that he has been able to find is in Washington State,” said the defense attorney, “And he was hoping to be able to get that housing, if possible … he also has a daughter there that he wants to be near.”

 After consulting with the DA and probation officer present in court, Jazmine Gonzalez, Judge Reed decided to grant this request, but with the added caveat of certain conditions being appended to that release.

 The conditions included obeying all laws, being subject to search and seizure without a warrant, not possessing any firearms, not possessing or consuming any drugs or prescription drugs, not possessing or consuming any alcohol, not being in or about places where alcohol is an item for sale, not being in Sacramento or West Sacramento, and, if arrested outside of California, waiving extradition rights.

 Despite this long list of stipulations, the accused still remained grateful.
 “Thank you for caring about my wellbeing,” he told Judge Reed.